mystikrider/namaste-youtube/README.md

 ## Performance
     always clear interval/timeout when u use in useEffect onScroll event make api calls to load data for infinit scroll

+## useMemo – Returns a memoized value. - Caching filtered products or sorting data to avoid recalculations.
+    can be used to cache the result of an expensive/heavy operation between rerenders so that the performance can be improved

+    const prime = useMemo(() => memoizedFn(), [depVar])

+    for each browser tab chrome alocates diff memory so that chrome will be fast

+## useCallback – Returns a memoized function
+    cache the func btwn re redners
+    preventing unnecessary re-renders when passing functions to child components or as event handlers. memoizing a function to prevent unnecessary re-creation on every rende

+## useRef - can be used to persist/hold a value without rerender
+    ccessing DOM elements directly

+## React.memo memoisez result of a comp redner
+    comb of react.memo plus usecalback is super perfomance